 It is very efficient to assess the entire project planning process by reviewing the work breakdown structure before work starts.
 At that point, the PM can still make corrections and avoid dozens or hundreds of hours of wasted time.
-In fact, this is such an efficient insurance policy on new projects that we recommend to our clients that it be part of the organizations pre-launch project review.
-This pre-launch review of the WBS does not take a great deal of time even if the work breakdown structure is large.
+This is such an efficient insurance policy on new projects that we recommend all projects have a peer review of the WBS before they launch.
 Main WBS Work Breakdown Structure Page

-The third item to examine is the size or average duration of each of the deliverables.
-What you’re looking for is micromanagement where the project manager has defined a very large number of WBS entries that have a duration of an a few hours.
+3. Next you examine the size or average duration of each of the deliverables the team will produce.
+What you’re looking for is micromanagement where the project manager has defined a very large number of WBS entries that have a duration of an a few hours or days.
 If you see that kind of excessive detail, you know several problems will occur.
 First, the project manager will not be able to keep the project plan current because there is far too much detail.
-Second, with that micro level of detail it is likely that every one of these entries will change over the course of the project and the project manager will not be able to keep it up to date.
-And a project plan that is three weeks out of date is the same as having no plan at all.
-What you are looking for on most projects is an average task size that is about a week’s worth of work.
+Second, with that level of micro detail it is likely that every one of these entries will change over the course of the project.
+And the project manager will not be able to keep it up to date.
+A project plan that’s three weeks out of date is the same as having no plan at all.
+An average task size that is about a week’s worth of work is reasonable for most projects.
 Some tasks will not require that much time and others will require several weeks of time.
 But on the average, you are looking for about a seven-day duration for each of the WBS entries.

-Finally, you need to examine the WBS to determine whether the project manager will be able to exercise tight control and spot problems early without micromanaging the team.
+5. Finally, you need to examine the WBS to determine whether the project manager will be able to exercise tight control and spot problems early without micromanaging the team.
 Here you have to look a bit beyond the WBS and determine the requirements for the status report and the frequency of the project manager’s reports.
 The most important requirement is that the team members provide the PM with an estimate to completion each week.
-That is the key to project managers being able to identify problems early on any component of the WBS.
+That is the key to project managers being able to identify problems early, when there is time to fix them.

-When you are evaluating a work breakdown structure for another project manager, it’s always best to look at it from the perspective of all the different audiences who will use that work breakdown structure.
-That will let you give the PM helpful, well-rounded feedback.
+When you are evaluating a work breakdown structure for another project manager, it’s always best to look at it from the perspective of all the different audiences who will use that work breakdown structure: the sponsor, stakeholders, vendors and team members.
+That analysis will give the PM helpful, well-rounded feedback.